LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Theory

 \end{corollary}

-\textbf{Implication.} Small perturbations in EPDE/MELP lags translate linearly (in $\alpha$) to entry–wise changes in the ERG, and averaging over samples/time further contracts the perturbation.
-Thus the ERG is provably stable to modest timing noise, with explicit constants controlled by the edge map slope $\alpha$ and the noise magnitude.
+\textbf{Implication.} Small perturbations in EPDE/MELP lags translate linearly (in $\alpha$) to entry--wise ERG changes.
+Under Gaussian timing noise, averaged edge perturbations concentrate around a bounded bias at the usual $1/\sqrt{MS}$ scale, with explicit constants controlled by the edge-map slope and noise magnitude.